GoosenA/snitch/README.md

 The `process_card` cloud function is triggered by the message published to the `card` topip.
 The cloud function determines if the card information is stored in the **Credit card** sheet.
 If the credit card information is not in the sheet, it is added.

-# Setup your own version
+# Setup your own Snitch
 Don't want to sign up for one more user account?
 Would you rather do things the hard way and deploy your own version?
 No problem.
 Follow [these steps](docs/SETUP.md) to set up your own version of the project on Google Cloud.